 |Age:||3 year olds and over|

-The 2014 WS Cox Plate is one of the most highly bet on and anticipated races in the country, with many eager punters and racing enthusiasts watching the race as an indication for the Melbourne Cup.
+The 2016 WS Cox Plate is one of the most highly bet on and anticipated races in the country.
 Cox Plate betting is also popular with the punters as it is included in some of the major betting doubles in the Spring Carnival.
-The most popular betting double is the Cox Plate – Melbourne Cup double, and six horses have won this feat, Makybe Diva, Might and Power, Saintly, Nightmarch, Phar Lap and Rising Fast.
+Punters often indulge in the Cox Plate – Melbourne Cup double, but only six horses have won achieved the feat with Makybe Diva, Might and Power, Saintly, Nightmarch, Phar Lap and Rising Fast.
 Rising Fast is an especially notable winner as he is the only horse in history to also have won the Caulfield Cup in the same year, taking out this feature treble in 1954.

-The race’s position towards the end of the Spring Carnival means punters have a plethora of trials and lead-up runs to consider the entries’ Cox Plate form and chances of success in the 2014 Cox Plate.
-There are a range of different events the final Cox Plate field may come via, including the Group 1 Caulfield Guineas (1600m), Yalumba Stakes (200m) or Toorak Handicap (1600m) all held a fortnight before on Caulfield Guineas Day.
+The race’s position towards the end of the Spring Carnival means punters have a plethora of trials and lead-up runs to consider the entries’ Cox Plate form and chances of success in the 2016 Cox Plate.
+There are a range of different events the final Cox Plate field may come via, including three-years-old hopefuls coming out of the Group 1 Caulfield Guineas (1600m) a fortnight before.
 Earlier races to watch as an indication for the Cox Plate include the Group 1 Underwood Stakes (1800m) in September, the Group 2 Dato Tan Chin Nam Stakes (1600m) and the Group 2 Makybe Diva Stakes (1600m).

 Cox Plate Prize Money

-In total the 2014 Cox Plate will have prize money and trophies valued at around $3 million.
-Here is an estimate based on last year:
+In total the 2016 Cox Plate will have prize money and trophies valued at around $3 million.
+Here is an estimate based on previous years:

 - 1st – $1,800,000 and trophies valued at $38,000, $3,800, $3,800 and $3,800 plus $600 to owner, trainer, rider, breeder and groom